How TravelPass Group manages PCI compliance with GraphQL and WunderGraph Cosmo

 One graph = equals one endpoint, meaning client apps could access everything, including cardholder details and other sensitive data, right?

 Surprisingly, not necessarily.
 With a Federated Graph and a self-hosted router, we can contain all our data and services, including the sensitive ones, within our federated graph, yet selectively determine which graphs are available to different groups, such as app developers.
-In this post, we'll guide you on how Travel pass achieved PCI compliance, and how you can replicate it employing namespaces with Cosmo Studio and the self-hosted cosmo router!
+In this post, we'll guide you on how Travel pass achieved PCI compliance, and how you can replicate it employing namespaces with Cosmo Studio and the self-hosted Cosmo Router!

 It's important to note that Travel Pass group were early adopters of GraphQL and were using Apollo GraphQL before WunderGraph Cosmo.